The Differences Between an RFP, Tender, and Bid

 What Is a Bid?

 A bid is a proposal submitted by a vendor in response to an RFP or tender.
 It outlines the vendor’s offer, including pricing, timelines, and capabilities.
 While RFPs and tenders are issued by organizations, bids represent the response from vendors.
+The winning bidder is the party awarded the contract after submitting the most favorable and qualified proposal based on the evaluation criteria.

 Key Features of a Bid